 - 1. In Inverter mode, press the power button to transfer the load to maintenance bypass mode, and the inverter will shut down. - 2.
 If the UPS runs in single module mode, open the cabinet front door and remove fixing screws of the maintenance bypass switch baffle, rotate the baffle to the left until it is in locked position, then fasten the fixing screws.
 Now, the LCD displays 'Maint.
 Switch Closed'. - 3.
 Close the maintenance bypass switch Q3.
 Now, the maintenance bypass parallels with the UPS bypass. - 4.
-Unplugging the EPO terminal disconnects the output switch Q5, main input switch Q1, bypass input switch Q2 and N line switch QN.
-At the moment, all the internal power supply is OFF and the LCD no longer displays, and the maintenance bypass powers the load normally.
+Unplugging the EPO terminal disconnects the output switch Q5, main input switch Q1, bypass input switch Q2.
+All the internal power supply is OFF now and the LCD no longer displays, and the maintenance bypass powers the load normally.